South Whitehall Township, Pennsylvania: 19th century

-South Whitehall Township was established in 1810 by a petition to the Northampton County Court to divide former Whitehall Township into two areas, North Whitehall and South Whitehall.
+South Whitehall Township was established in 1810 following a petition to the Northampton County Court to divide former Whitehall Township into two areas, North Whitehall and South Whitehall.
 In 1812, Lehigh County was divided off from the original Northampton County, establishing South Whitehall Township within and nearly at the center of Lehigh County.
 Agriculture was the backbone of the economy of the township for many years.
 Much of the land today still is under cultivation.
-For more than a century at least six grain mills flourished on Jordan and Cedar creeks.
+For over a century, at least six grain mills flourished on Jordan and Cedar creeks.

 In the early 19th century, iron ore was discovered at different places in the township, and mining operations were carried on from 1820 to 1890.
 In 1867, the eastern portion of South Whitehall and the southeastern portion of North Whitehall were detached and formed into Whitehall Township.

-20th and 21st centuries
+20th century

 In 1966, South Whitehall became a First Class Township.
-The Dorneyville Crossroad Settlement, Haines Mill, Manasses Guth Covered Bridge, and Wehr Covered Bridge, each located in the township, have been listed with the National Register of Historic Places.
+Four locations in the township, Dorneyville Crossroad Settlement, Haines Mill, Manasses Guth Covered Bridge, and Wehr Covered Bridge, have been listed with the National Register of Historic Places.

+In January 2024, South Whitehall Township Police Department Chief Glen Dorney announced a full staff of 43 sworn police officers.